 Rehearsing in Fyfe's bedroom after school and when Cairns had time off from the factory, they put together their early material with Fyfe (drums/vocals) and Cairns (guitar/vocals).
 That Easter they went to a small studio on Belfast's Lisburn Road and put down their first demo including the tracks: Bloody Blue, Skyward, Body O.D. and Beefheart/Albini, with Cairns filling in on bass duties.
 Needing a full-time bass player to complete the line up, they recruited Fyfe's school buddy Michael McKeegan.
-McKeegan was an energetic Metal fan that added in influences like Voivod, Carcass, Napalm Death, Black Sabbath and various Grindcore, Black, Speed and doom metal acts.
+McKeegan was an energetic Metal fan that added in influences like Voivod, Carcass, Napalm Death, Black Sabbath and various ghrindcore, black metal, speed metal and doom metal acts.

 See All... ⏬